 - Do not put on or take off clothing that is prone to static electricity while wearing supplemental oxygen.

 - Do not use oil or petroleum-based products while using oxygen.

 - Keep oxygen cylinders secure at all times.
-If they fall over, and the valve comes loose, they can become a dangerous missile.
+If they fall over, the valve can come loose, and the pressurized oxygen will turn the tank into a dangerous missile.

 - Place a non-smoking sign in your home or one in each room.

 - Notify your utility providers and local fire department that you are using oxygen in your home.
-They can put you on a “top priority listing" in case you lose power.v
+They can put you on a “top-priority list” in case you lose power.

 - Keep the service number for your oxygen equipment nearby, in case something breaks.

-- Make sure your smoke detectors are all working properly and replace with new batteries as soon as they start to get low.
+- Make sure your smoke detectors are all working correctly and replace them with new batteries as soon as they start to get low.

-- Have a quick escape plan in case of a house fire, so you know what to do immediately and to prevent panic and confusion.
+- Have a quick escape plan in case of a house fire, so you immediately know what to do to prevent panic and confusion.

-- Store your oxygen equipment when not in use, in an area of the house far from sources of heat.
+- When not in use, store your oxygen equipment in an area of your house that is far from any sources of heat.